-Selection of p and q: Take p to be the topmost rightmost point from OPT{\square} in S-rectangle ab to the left of the vertical line segment.
-Let q be the bottommost leftmost point from OPT{\square} in S-rectangle ab to the right of the line segment and not below p.
+Selection of p and q: Take p to be the topmost, rightmost point in OPT{\square} in S-rectangle ab to the left of the vertical line segment.
+Let q be the bottommost leftmost point in OPT{\square} in S-rectangle ab to the right of the line segment not below p.
+Note that if there are no other points left of the vertical line, we can take p to be a, and likewise for q and b.
+We will show that p and q are on the same horizontal line.
 Assume these points are not horizontal.
-If there was any point from OPT{\square} in S-rectangle pq then that point would either to the left of the vertical segment and farther right and up than p or to the right of the vertical segment and father down and right than q, which cannot be the case by the definition of p and q.
+Then pq is a S-rectangle and must have another point from OPT{\square} in it.
+Then, that point would either to the left of the vertical segment and farther right and up than p or to the right of the vertical segment and father down and right than q, which cannot be the case by the definition of p and q.
 Then S-rectangle pq is not satisfied, which is a contradiction.
-Thus segment pq is horizontal.
+Thus, segment pq is horizontal.
 Charging: Remove the S-rectangle ab from the set of independent S-rectangles and charge it to the horizontal line containing p and q.
 (Note that a and b are not being removed, just the S-rectange ab).
 The pair of points p and q will not be charged together again since the vertical segment that intersects the horizontal line between them in not intersected or contained by any other rectangles, so no other rectangle contains segment pq.
-Any set of n charges to a horizontal line must charge n+1 distinct points, since no pair of points can be charged twice, and all pairs of points charged must be consequtive points on the line.
+Any set of n charges to a horizontal line must charge n + 1 distinct points, since no pair of points can be charged twice, and all pairs of points charged must be consequtive points on the line.
 At most 1 of these points can be from the input.
 Thus the number of added points on a horizontal line is greater than or equal to the number of charges to that line.
-Thus $OPT{\square} \geq |\text{input}| + MAXIND{\square}$ as desired.
+Thus $OPT{\Box} \geq |\text{input}| + MAXIND{\Box}$ as desired.
 2.2 Proof of Theorem Proof.
 Using the lemma:

 Wilber's second bound can be introduced as follows.
 Given the input (access) point set: - 1.
-For each point p: - (a) Look at all of the orthogonally visible points below p - (b) Count the number of alternations between left/right of p - 2.
-Sum over all p Proof: Add an independent rectangle of different sign for each alternation.
-OPEN: OPT = Θ Wilber2 3.2 Key-independent Optimality [2]:
+For each point p: - (a) Look at all of the orthogonally visible points below p.
+A point q below p is orthogonally visible if the rectangle pq contains no other points. - (b) Sort all the orthogonally visible points by height.
+Count the number of alternations between left/right of p. - 2.
+Sum up the counts over all p Proof: Add an independent rectangle of different sign for each alternation.
+OPEN: OPT = Θ (Wilber2) 3.2 Key-independent Optimality [2]:

 Suppose now that that the key values are "meaningless".
 In this case we could just permute them randomly.
-With this mind we can make the following claim: $$\mathbf{E}[OPT] = \text{working-set bound}$$ Hence, splay trees are key-independent optimal.
+With this mind we can make the following claim: $$\mathbf{E}[OPT] = working-set bound$$ Hence, splay trees are key-independent optimal.